 If you plan on renting kayaks in West Bay, I would suggest renting through Argentinian Grill‘s West Bay location.
 You’ll end up saving a lot more per hour than booking through one of the larger resorts on the stretch.
 You can also rent kayaks through Cannibal Cafe in West End, however the waters in West Bay tend to be a bit calmer and better for kayaking.

-Although there’s plenty of awesome things to do on the West side, don’t miss out on a visit to the peaceful East side.
+Although there’s plenty of awesome stuff to do on the West side, a visit to the peaceful East Side is definitely one of the best things to do in Roatan.
 If you have a weekend to spare, make sure to book a stay at Camp Bay Lodge, about a two hour drive from West Bay.

 Camp Bay is beautiful and much quieter and more relaxing than the West side.
 It’s also the perfect place to learn to kitesurf!
 Camp Bay Lodge offers kitesurfing lessons as well as other fun excursions such as scuba diving, paddle boarding and massages.